-The site is in hilly area with an

-elevation of 605 m a.sl.
-The
+The site is in hilly area with an elevation of 605 m a.sl.
+The slope is 5% with a North- East exposition

-elevation of 280 m a.sl.
-The slope is 4% with a North exposition
+The site is in hilly area with an elevation of 280 m a.sl.
+The 4% with a North exposition

-The site is located on the Etna a.s.l.
-The place is composed by terraces with а South-East exposition
+The site is located on the Etna volcano at an elevation of 720 m Grapevine thermal requirements: a.s.l.
+The place is composed by terraces with a South-East exposition